Skip to main content

 Academic

-The central tension arises from a conflict between two federal statutes ∞ the Health Insurance Portability and Accountability Act (HIPAA), which permits health-contingent incentives, and the Act (ADA), which demands that any employee medical examination or inquiry be strictly voluntary.
+The central tension arises from a conflict between two federal statutes ∞ the Health Insurance Portability and Accountability Act (HIPAA), which permits health-contingent incentives, and the Americans with Disabilities Act (ADA), which demands that any employee medical examination or inquiry be strictly voluntary.
 An incentive that exceeds the established threshold is deemed coercive, thereby negating the voluntary nature of the program and creating a per se violation of the ADA.

 The Erosion of the ‘voluntary’ Standard